wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

   "serviceRefreshRateInMins":5
 }
     ```
-In this example, `roleArn` is the [Role ARN from your Amazon account](integrations_aws_overview.html#give-wavefront-read-only-access-to-your-amazon-account).
+In this example, `roleArn` is the [Role ARN from your Amazon account](integrations_aws_overview.html#give-wavefront-read-only-access-to-your-amazon-account), and the `externalId` is the ID displayed on the AWS **Setup** page.
+If you don't provide an external ID, the `POST` request will time out.

 1. Click **Try it out!**.